Saving lives since 2006:

 When we rescue an animal, we make a lifetime commitment to each of them.
 If for any reason during the lifetime of your PPAR pet, you can no longer keep or care for them, they must be returned to Peppermint Pig Animal Rescue for rehoming.

-To inquire, or to ask questions regarding any of our adoptable pets, please feel free to contact our volunteer rescue team directly at email@example.com.
+To inquire, or to ask questions regarding any of our adoptable pets, please feel free to contact our volunteer rescue team directly by submitting a Contact Us form.
 This is our preferred, and direct method of contact.
-Contacting through this email will ensure clear communication with us.
+Contacting through here will ensure clear communication with us.

 All of our adoptable pets reside in loving foster homes until they are adopted.
-We do not have a physical shelter that they can stay in.
-We also learn so much more about each dog by having them in foster homes, which helps us place each dog in the best forever home to fit his/her needs and personality.
+We do not have a physical shelter/kennel that they stay in.
+We also learn so much more about each dog by having them in foster homes instead of kennels, which helps us place each dog in the best forever home to fit his/her needs and personality.